zihung20/ip/docs/README.md

 - Use the `list` command to display all tasks
 ---
 ### Adding Tasks
-Lolok supports three types of tasks:
+LokLok supports three types of tasks:

 #### 1. Todo
 - **Format:** `todo TASK_DESCRIPTION`